 Complaints related to the Americans with Disabilities Act of 1990

-In compliance with The American with Disabilities Act of 1990 (ADA), 38 CFR.105; 35.150 (c) and (d) and the Rehabilitation Act of 1973, Section 504, the Office of Disability Services offers this on-line form to report unresolved disputes or complaints directly associated with the student's accommodations registered with the Office of Disability Services.
+In compliance with The American with Disabilities Act of 1990 (ADA), 38 CFR.105; 35.150 (c) and (d) and the Rehabilitation Act of 1973, Section 504, the Center for Accommodation and Access offers this on-line form to report unresolved disputes or complaints directly associated with the student's accommodations registered with the Center for Accommodation and Access.
 Click here to submit an ADA complaint.

 Complaints regarding Affirmative Action/Equal Opportunity